-The components used in the Steel Bones Campaign are compelling and may be integrated with other SI:R methods of play such as Campaign or Standard Play.
+Many components used in the Steel Bones Campaign are compelling and may be integrated with other SI:R methods of play such as Campaign or Standard Play using the following rules.

 17.11.1.
 Steel Bones Units

 If you want to include the Steel Bones Units in a Standard Play mission and/or Campaign, during the Squad Selection step (See 5.8) roll an RN to determine the model availability: